76ers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 Additional 76ers Insights & Trends

-- The 76ers have a 7-3 record against the spread while finishing 7-3 overall over their last 10 contests.
+- The 76ers are 7-3 against the spread and 8-2 overall over their last 10 games.

-- The 76ers have gone over the total in six of their last 10 outings.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.